Agriculture Related Project Funding

 Riparian and Ecological Enhancement (REEP)

-Mountain View County together with the Alberta Conservation Association has funding available for riparian and ecological enhancement projects, maximum $5,000.00 is available:
+Mountain View County together with the Alberta Conservation Association has funding available for riparian and ecological enhancement projects, with a maximum of $5,000 per project available.
+Potential projects include:

 - Permanent riparian fencing